muditg317/Bokay/devlogs/011 - Logging Lexing and Parsing.md

 - Implementing custom prefixes was a bit annoying.
   - `vcpkg` has some features/options functionality that allowed me to activate the `"WITH_CUSTOM_PREFIXES"` options.
   - This then enables the `CustomPrefix` function handler.
+- Making the parser rules semi-dynamic to have either `Token` values or other `ParseNodeType` values
+  - Tomorrow problem!

 ## Notes
 ### Logging